 - Upload that app to your QRadar instance via the web browser.

-Once the app is installed, the API information will be entered in the screens shown below.
-The first is for the endpoint API’s.
+Once the app is installed, the API information will be entered in the screen shown below.

 How can customers use CrowdStrike event data within the QRadar interface?